webplatform/docs/tutorials/typography/fontface/index.md

 });
 </pre>

-is what you need.
-Again, applying the font in the same place, code-wise, where it is loaded and added keeps the font code together and aids in debugging and maintenance.
+is what you need, selecting all H2 elements regardless of class and applying the font to them.
 That produces this output.

 [[Image:fingerpaintfont4.png]]

+Again, applying the font in the same place, code-wise, where it is loaded and added keeps the font code together and aids in debugging and maintenance.

 ==Summary==